Social Security Disability Law Firm

 Get experienced legal assistance — Similar to workers’ compensation, filing a claim for Social Security Disability is seldom as simple and straightforward as you would hope.
 Missed deadlines or inaccuracies in documentation can lead to delays or denials of benefits.
 When you and your family are depending on the money from Social Security disability, waiting even a few more days can be critical.
 With four decades of experience helping people get the benefits to which they are entitled, we know how to move your claim along as quickly as possible.

-Even if you have been denied initially, do not give up — As disheartening as it may be, remember that it is not unusual for a claim to be denied.
+As disheartening as it may be, remember that it is not unusual for a claim to be denied.
 You can appeal your claim within 60 days — and with help from our lawyers, you have a better chance of prevailing.
 The appeals process in Pennsylvania starts with a hearing before an administrative law judge (ALJ) during which you and a vocational expert are questioned and any new medical evidence is examined.
 If the ALJ still denies your claim, we can take your case to the Appeals Council, which has the option to reverse the judge’s decision, order a second hearing or issue another denial.

 If necessary, we continue your appeal by filing a lawsuit in the U.S. District Court.

-Let us help you get the Social Security disability benefits you have earned.Our Social Security Disability attorneys include:
+Let us help you get the Social Security disability benefits you have earned.Our Social Security Disability Law attorneys include: